nikko-gabriel/chemical-inventory-management-system/ADDON_1_REPORTS.md

    - Authorize when prompted

 2. **Verify Setup**:

    - Check your spreadsheet - you should now see a "REPORTS" sheet
    - The sheet will have headers and instructions

+3. **Test the Trigger**:
+   - Run the function: `testReportsSetup()`
+   - Check the console for any errors
+   - Go to your REPORTS sheet and try typing "GO" in cell C7

 **Setup Time: ~2 minutes**